scrawler-labs/router/README.md

 $namespace = Namespace\of\your\controllers;

 $router = new Router(new RouteCollection($dir,$namespace));
-//Optional you can now pass your own vRequest object to Router for Router to work on
+//Optional you can now pass your own Request object to Router for Router to work on
 //$router = new Router(new RouteCollection($dir,$namespace,Request $request));